Olical/conjure/README.md

 clojure -J-Dclojure.server.jvm="{:port 5678 :accept clojure.core.server/io-prepl}"
 ```

 > You can read more about starting prepls in my [Clojure socket prepl cookbook][cookbook] post.
 Also check out [Propel][], my tool that helps you start prepls in various ways.
+I've written about using Propel in [REPLing into projects with prepl and Propel][propel-post].

 And now all we need to do is open a Clojure file, write some code and evaluate it.
 Here's a clip of what you should see with autocompletion, documentation lookup and evaluation.